tripura55/odd-or-even-function/README.md

-# Deploy to Azure Function using Jenkins
+# Deploy to Azure Function using Jenkins"

 ---